NZ-Azurea/Project_steam/README.md

   * **LLAMA-Server**
       * The **LLAMA-Server** must be compiled and exposed.
 This server is necessary to run the machine learning models (like NLGCL or GenSar) used by the API.

-You also need to create the .venv and dowload the libraries:
+You also need to create the .venv  of python 3.13.7 and dowload the libraries:

 For Linux: